Try this delicious recipe for carrot cake with a pineapple filling and cream cheese frosting. The pineapple adds flavor and character.Jump to Recipe

 - 8 oz cream cheese (softened)

 - In a large mixing bowl, whisk the flour with baking powder, baking soda, cinnamon, and sugar

 - Beat in the oil and eggs

-- Add the pineapple, carrots, and coconut and blend until mixed
+- Add the pineapple, carrots, coconut, and walnuts and blend until mixed

 - Pour in a 9×13 baking pan and bake for 60 minutes